humansdotai/docs-humans/run-nodes/testnet/joining-testnet.md

 Please check for the correct version of the binary.

 ::: tip
 If you have not installed `humansd`, please start with the instructions on building the [`humansd` binary](/dev/cli/humansd-binary.html).
+Please note that the version is displayed ONLY if you run the released binary, otherwise nothing will be displayed.
 :::

 ```bash